W. Douglas Robinson is Bob and Phyllis Mace Professor, Curator of Birds, and Professor of Wildlife Science at Oregon State University.

 Aaron Holmes, PhD 2010; Aaron studied responses of birds and small mammals to a fire chronosequence in Sheldon National Wildlife Refuge, Nevada.
 He is now associated with Point Blue and his own environmental consulting company.
 Aaron published his work in Journal of Wildlife Management and Western North American Naturalist.

 Tim Lawes, MS 2009; Tim followed Pygmy Rabbits around southeastern Oregon to learn about how landscape and habitat characteristics affect their movements.
 He was co-advised by Bob Anthony and is now working with Dan Roby on conservation of fish-eating birds.

 Ana Ibarra-Macias, PhD 2009; Ana studied movements of birds among forest patches at Palenque, Chiapas, Mexico.
 She earned her degree at University of Miami where she was co-advised by Mike Gaines.
 Ana published her work in Biological Conservation and Journal of Tropical Ecology.

 Karl Fairchild, BS 2009; Karl compared birds across altitudinal zones on a tropical volcano in Costa Rica with those on Mount Saint Helens for his Honors thesis.
 He published an inventory of the birds in Beazell Forest near Corvallis.
-He recently finished his Master’s thesis at Cal State-Fullerton.
+He went on to a Master’s at Cal State-Fullerton.